 - Add the egg, melted butter, flour, sugar, and salt and mix until the ingredients are blended.
 Let the mixture stand for 5 minutes (to give the flour time to hydrate).

 - Using the stand mixer's dough hook attachment, beat on medium speed until a sticky dough forms.
 Increase speed to medium-high and beat for another 5 minutes, or until the dough is soft and smooth.
 (NOTE: If not using a stand mixer with a hook attachment, knead the dough by hand for about 10 minutes, or until a soft and smooth dough forms.)
-Transfer the dough to a lightly floured surface and knead it gently with your hands for 1 minute before gently forming the dough into a ball.

-- Transfer the ball of dough to a lightly greased bowl and cover the bowl with a clean dish towel.
-Place the dough in a warm spot and let it rise until doubled in size, about 45 to 60 minutes.
+- Place the dough in a warm spot and let it rise until doubled in size, about 45 to 60 minutes.

-- Shape the cinnamon rolls.
-Place the dough onto a lightly floured surface and, using a rolling pin, roll the dough into a rectangle that's 9 in. x 12 in.
+- Place the dough onto a lightly floured surface and, using a rolling pin, roll the dough into a rectangle that's 9 inches x 12 inches.
 (TIP: Use a bench scraper to gently nudge the edges of the rolled dough to form a perfect rectangle.)

-- Beginning at the short (9 in.) end of the rectangle of dough, roll the dough tightly to form a log that 9 in. long.
-Slice the log into 6 equal pieces.
-(TIP: I like to cut cinnamon rolls using unflavored dental floss - wrap it around the log of dough, cross the two ends over each other, and pull taught to slice the dough without squashing it.
-Alternatively, you can use a sharp knife to cut the log of dough, using a gently sawing motion so that you don't flatten the dough as you slice it.)
+- Slice the log into 6 equal pieces.
+(TIP: I like to cut cinnamon rolls using unflavored dental floss - wrap it around the log of dough, cross the two ends over each other, and pull taught to slice the dough without squashing it.)

-- Place the rolls cut side up onto your baking sheet or pan.
-Cover the pan with a clean dish towel and place it in a warm spot until the rolls have doubled in size, about 20 to 30 minutes.
+- Cover the pan with a clean dish towel and place it in a warm spot until the rolls have doubled in size, about 20 to 30 minutes.

 - While the rolls rise, position the oven rack in the bottom third of the oven and preheat the oven to 375ºF.

-- Make the cream cheese icing.
-Add the cream cheese and butter to a medium bowl or the bowl of a stand mixer.
-Using an electric handheld mixer or stand mixer, beat the cream cheese and butter until smooth and combined.
+- Add the cream cheese and butter to a medium bowl or the bowl of a stand mixer.
+Using an electric hand mixer or stand mixer with a paddle attachment, beat the cream cheese and butter until smooth and combined.
 Add the salt and vanilla and beat until combined.
 Add the confectioners' sugar slowly and continue to beat until blended and smooth.
 Scrape the sides and bottom of the bowl as needed using a rubber spatula while mixing the icing.

 - Spread the icing over the still warm cinnamon rolls and enjoy!